The Team

 Clinic Coordinator

-Stephanie Gonzalez is a Clinic Coordinator for the UCLA PEERS® Clinic.
-She manages aspects of the PEERS® for Young Adults, PEERS® for Adolescents, PEERS® for Preschoolers social skills intervention, and the PEERS® for Careers research study where she serves as a behavioral coach.
-She coordinates the UCLA PEERS® Certified Training Seminars as well as the PEERS® for Dating research study.
-Stephanie graduated from Pepperdine University Graduate School of Education and Psychology where she earned her Master of Arts in Psychology.
-Prior to that, she graduated from California State University, San Marcos with a Bachelor of Arts in Child and Adolescent Development and a minor in Spanish.
-Stephanie intends to pursue a doctoral degree in Clinical Psychology in the future.
-Her research and clinical interest include assessments and interventions for underserved adolescents with trauma history along with the impact parenting styles have on development.
+Julianna Martinez is a Clinic Coordinator at the UCLA PEERS® Clinic.
+She primarily manages aspects of the PEERS® for Preschoolers social skills intervention and the UCLA PEERS® Certified Training Seminars.
+Julianna also supports the PEERS® for Adolescents and PEERS® Summer Boot Camps where she serves as a behavioral coach.
+Julianna graduated from the University of San Diego where she earned a Bachelor of Arts in Psychology with a double minor in Biomedical Ethics and Business Administration.
+She intends to pursue a doctoral degree in Clinical Psychology in the future.
+Her research and clinical interests include culturally adapting evidence-based care and addressing mental health disparities for underserved autistic youth and their families.

 Clinic Coordinator